Competency Analysis Profile (ACAP)

 - Aligning the ACAP with Course Curriculum

 Courses can be aligned quickly and easily using the competencies identified in an ACAP Report for program areas.
 ACC Instructional Design Specialists have worked with several programs to make this alignment.
 The process takes only a couple of hours.
-If you have an ACAP Report for your program area and would like to make this alignment, or if you would like an ACAP done for your program, please contact Instructional Design Manager Teresa Moore to schedule an appointment.
+If you have an ACAP Report for your program area and would like to make this alignment, or if you would like an ACAP done for your program, please contact TLED to schedule an appointment.